dthpulse/vagrant-for-testing-ceph/README.md

 #### SSH keys

 Vagrant is looking for *storage-automation* public and private keys in `/root/.ssh/` path.
 If they are placed there we will be able to login without password to our deployed SES cluster.
-Thanks to *vagrnt-hostsupdater* plugin we can use hostnames we defined in YAML file.
+Thanks to *vagrant-hostsupdater* plugin we can use hostnames we defined in YAML file.

 #### Setting up Docker registry cache